 - Work with the whole Python ecosystem: including pandas, machine learning libraries, database packages, web scraping, boto (for AWS S3), etc. This makes xlwings a great alternative for Power Query, which isn't currently available for Excel on the web or Google Sheets. - Leverage your existing development workflow: use your favorite IDE/editor (local or cloud-based) with full Git support, allowing you to easily track changes, collaborate and perform code reviews.
-You can also write unit tests using pytest.

-- Remain in control of your data and code: except for the data you expose in Excel or Google Sheets, everything stays on your server.
+You can also write unit tests using pytest. - Remain in control of your data and code: except for the data you expose in Excel or Google Sheets, everything stays on your server.
 This can include database passwords and other sensitive info such as customer data.
 There's also no need to give the Python code to end-users: the whole business logic with your secret sauce is protected on your own infrastructure. - Choose the right machine for the job: whether that means using a GPU, a ton of CPU cores, lots of memory, or a gigantic hard disc.
-As long as Python runs on it, you can go from serverless functions as offered by the big cloud vendors all the way to a self-managed Kubernetes cluster under your desk (see Production Deployment). - Headache-free deployment and maintenance: there's only one location (usually a Linux server) where your Python code lives and you can automate the whole deployment process with continuous integration pipelines like GitHub actions etc. - Cross-platform: xlwings works with both Google Sheets and Excel on the web.
+As long as Python runs on it, you can go from serverless functions as offered by the big cloud vendors all the way to a self-managed Kubernetes cluster under your desk (see Production Deployment). - Headache-free deployment and maintenance: there's only one location (usually a Linux server) where your Python code lives and you can automate the whole deployment process with continuous integration pipelines like GitHub actions etc. - Cross-platform: xlwings with a remote interpreter works with Google Sheets, Excel on the web and the Desktop apps of Excel on Windows and macOS.